 Has your land trust ever struggled with deciding whether or not to accept a conservation easement?
 Ever regretted accepting an easement?
 Think your project planning process could be improved but not sure where to start?
 After reading this book, you will know the important elements of a site visit and how to use data gathered from the site visit for baseline documentation reports or management plans.
 You will learn how to create customized acquisition criteria and project planning forms.
 Practices Covered: 8B-Project Selection and Criteria; 8G-Project Planning; 8D-Public Benefit of Transactions; 8E-Site Inspection

 This document was developed by Brandywine Conservancy to share with prospective landowners and explain the many important legal and financial issues that a prospective easement donor should consider.

 In-depth introduction to tools, programs, partners and other resources for Minnesota landowners who want to preserve their land.
 Explains options such as easements, deed restrictions, and mutual covenants in lay terms.
 Includes landowner profiles, a decision-making checklist, and tax and land management considerations.

-(print edition of ConservationTools.org guide) In Pennsylvania, local governments may give money, land and easements to land trusts.
+In Pennsylvania, local governments may give money, land and easements to land trusts.
+WeConservePA guide.
+2 pages.

-Many conservation-related property transactions are excluded from having to pay state and local realty transfer taxes in Pennsylvania. (print edition of the ConservationTools.org guide)
+Many conservation-related property transactions are excluded from having to pay state and local realty transfer taxes in Pennsylvania.
+6-page guide.